 There are two urgent needs that must be balanced: providing access to medicines while at the same time preventing the emergence of drug resistance caused by inappropriate use of medicines.

-Drug resistance emerges when tuberculosis (TB) treatment is not managed properly, including when medicines are not correctly prescribed, when they are of poor quality, or when treatment is not completed.1
+Drug resistance emerges when tuberculosis (TB) treatment is not managed properly, including when medicines are not correctly prescribed, when they are of poor quality, or when treatment is stopped prematurely.1

-In 2019, an estimated 484,000 people acquired rifampicin-resistant TB (RR-TB), and of these, 78% had multidrug-resistant TB (MDR-TB), a type of TB resistant to rifampicin and isoniazid.2 New treatment options for such patients are urgently needed.
+In 2022, an estimated 410,000 people acquired multidrug-resistant or rifampicin-resistant TB (MDR/RR-TB).
+MDR-TB is defined as resistance to rifampicin and isoniazid.2 New treatment options for such patients are urgently needed.
 At the same time, we need to ensure that TB drugs remain effective for as long as possible.

 Otsuka is balancing the needs for access and antimicrobial stewardship through collaboration with established organisations who share Otsuka’s priority of fighting and preventing drug resistance, education on the responsible use of the medicine developed by Otsuka, and working with centres experienced in MDR-TB treatment and care.

 Otsuka takes rigorous steps to curb resistance to antibiotics.
-Our stewardship achievements are recognised in the Antimicrobial Resistance Benchmark survey of the Access to Medicine Foundation.4
+Our stewardship achievements are recognised in the Antimicrobial Resistance Benchmark survey of the Access to Medicine Foundation.3

 References